camriv/Work_Project-Plant_Emissions/README.md

 When data are plotted yearly in 2015 & 2016 and quarterly in 2017, almost all of the box plots now have whiskers below regulatory limits.
 The medians are also progressing downwards from 1Q to 3Q 2017.

-These are the final plots proposed to management and which they found acceptable.
+These are the final plots proposed to management and which they found acceptable for publication.